docker/docs/content/guides/docker-concepts/getting-started/build-and-push-first-image.md

 3. If needed, create an account and then complete the sign-in flow.

-OnceWhen you're done, you should see the **Sign in** button turn into a profile picture.
+Once you're done, you should see the **Sign in** button turn into a profile picture.

 ## Create an image repository